HallermannLab/CC_eval/README.md

 - RMP: Customizable windows for baseline and response
 - Input Resistance: Two windows for baseline and steady-state response
 - AP Analysis: Configurable windows for stimulus periods

+## Acknowlegement

+I am using the heka reader provided by: https://github.com/campagnola/heka_reader